DexterHuang/CyberCodeOnline/contribution/mobile/en/tutorial/ai.md

 - contribution/mobile/{lang}/tutorial/FAQ.md
 - contribution/mobile/{lang}/ai/knowledge.md
 after your pull request has been approved, the AI will automatically learn the new knowledge.
+NOTE: if the file does not exist in your language yet, simply create it.

 ### What is allowed to add to the AI knowledge pool? and which file to add it to?
 #### You should add the following to FAQ.md file: